-Some laws around the world also require that an eligible person sign off the certificate of compliance.
-It is to ensure the reliability of the system along with the inspection procedure.
+Some laws worldwide also require that an eligible person sign off the certificate of compliance.
+It is to ensure the system’s reliability along with the inspection procedure.
 Additionally, if any problem occurs after the test, the inspector will be responsible for the loss.
 Thus, you have to choose a suitable person for this critical job.

 Electrical compliance tests ensure that the electrical installations are working without any faults.
-For the proof of compliance test, you can get a certificate issued by qualified electricians.
-Moreover, you need to renew the certificate after a certain period, depending upon how critical the system is.
+You can get a certificate issued by a qualified electrician for the proof of compliance test.
+Moreover, you need to renew the certificate after a certain period, depending on how critical the system is.